smlu/blender-sith/README.md

 ### Importing animation
    1. First import 3do model that animation is for.
    *Note: Which key file belongs to which 3do model cannot be figured out easely because one model can have many animations.
-   One thing to do is opening puppet file (`.pup`) located in misc/pup folder and see which animations belongs to same game "actor".
+   One thing to do is opening puppet file (`.pup`) located in misc/pup folder and see which animations belongs to the same game "actor".
 Another way is to open up `3do` and `key` file and see if `3do` file contains all mesh names used by `key` file.*

    1. Go to `File > Import > Import Idiana Jones IM animation (.key)`
    2. Select the `*.key` file and click `Import KEY`